AlbertoV5/DxTracker-Reaper/README.md

 # DxTracker for Reaper

-Identify different speakers in your Reaper session using A.I.
+Identify different speakers/dialogue in your Reaper session using A.I.
 (Resemblyzer, rpp, reapy).

 https://github.com/resemble-ai/Resemblyzer